mitchallen/terraform-101/README.md

 docker ps
 ```

-If you have a lot of container running already, you can filter with:
+If you have a lot of containers running already, you can filter with:

 ```sh
 docker ps | grep random